Respect and veneration for your Creator!

 The diametrical opposite of this absolute reverence for G‑d is coarse and sinful behavior, when a person condemns G‑d or His sovereignty.
 This is called blasphemy.
 Generally, the term “blasphemy” refers to any manifestation of irreverence or blasphemy toward God.
 These are acts of disobedience whose purpose is to weaken proper respect and reverence for God.

-Thus, the prohibition of blasphemy against the blessed name of the Creator and the obligation to treat Him with respect and reverence stem from His absolute supremacy and sovereignty.
-It follows that:
+Thus, the prohibition of blasphemy against the blessed Name of the Creator, and the obligation to treat Him with respect and reverence, stem from His absolute sovereignty and supremacy.
+From this it follows that:

-Every person is bound by the commandment to fear and revere God, commonly called fear of God.
+- Every person is commanded to fear and stand in awe of God, which is commonly referred to as fear of Heaven.

-No one has the right to mention God’s name in vain.
-Using His name in vain is a violation of the law of blasphemy and is a clear form of disrespect.
-This also includes the prohibition of swearing falsely in God’s name.
-Therefore, as is well known, from the earliest times an oath was treated as a sacred obligation (see Bereishit 21:22 ff.; Bereishit 26:28 ff.).
+- No one has the right to mention the Name of God in vain.
+Such use of His Name constitutes a violation of the prohibition of blasphemy and is a clear expression of disrespect.
+This also includes the prohibition of swearing falsely in the Name of God.
+Therefore, as is well known, an oath has been regarded since ancient times as a sacred obligation (see Bereishit 21:22 and onward; Bereishit 26:28 and onward).